nuta/nsh/README.md

 **Currently nsh is incomplete and not yet stable.
 Succeeded in crashing nsh?
 [Let me know](https://github.com/nuta/nsh/issues)!**

-A command-line shell that focuses on performance and productivity featuing:
+A command-line shell that focuses on performance and productivity featuring:
 - A not-yet-completed-but-aims-to-be **Bash compatible** interactive shell.
 - **Tab completions** and **syntax highlighting** like **[fish](http://fishshell.com/)**.
 - A builtin **interactive fuzzy completion filter** like **[fzf](https://github.com/junegunn/fzf)**.